studywork2017/digital-merchant/README.md

 # digital-merchant
-personal blog that is for my portfolio and maarketing
+personal blog that is for my portfolio and marketing